documentationfor yFiles for HTML 3.0.0.1

 interaction drag drop

 You can drag elements from within the HTML document into a GraphComponent and drop them there.
-For nodes, labels, and ports this is handled by GraphEditorInputMode’s child input modes NodeDropInputMode, LabelDropInputMode, and PortDropInputMode, respectively.
-Since drag and drop functionality is usually different for each application (if needed at all), this mode is disabled by default.
+For nodes, labels, and ports, this is handled by GraphEditorInputMode's child input modes NodeDropInputMode, LabelDropInputMode, and PortDropInputMode, respectively.
+Since drag-and-drop functionality is usually different for each application (if needed at all), this mode is disabled by default.

 With startDrag arbitrary HTML elements can be registered for a drag operation.
-By default, when the drag operation ends on a GraphComponent a new node will be created that is a copy of the dragged node.
+By default, when the drag operation ends on a GraphComponent, a new node will be created that is a copy of the dragged node.

 This feature highly depends on the application implementation and requirements, so any further configuration and customization (including how to drag and drop your own data) is discussed in detail in Customizing Drag and Drop.